Azure/Industrial-IoT/docs/opc-publisher/readme.md

 The OPC UA reference specification provides a detailed overview of the OPC UA [monitored item](https://reference.opcfoundation.org/Core/Part4/v104/docs/5.12) and [subscription](https://reference.opcfoundation.org/Core/Part4/v104/docs/5.13.1) service model.

 A `DataSetWriter` is a group of (variable or event notifier) nodes inside an OPC UA server that constitute a data set.
-Four parameters can be configured for each node that tell the Server how the node is to be sampled, evaluated and reported.
-These [attributes](#configuration-schema) are
+Several parameters can be configured for each node that tell the Server how the node is to be sampled, evaluated and reported.
+These [attributes](#configuration-schema) include

 - Sampling interval (`OpcSamplingInterval` or `OpcSamplingIntervalTimespan`)
 - Filter definition (`DeadbandValue`, `DeadbandType`, and `DataChangeTrigger` for variables, or [EventFilter](./definitions.md#eventfiltermodel) in case the monitored item is an event notifier)